 - Pros and cons of the Amex Platinum

-When you have a premium card like one of the Sapphires or an Ink Business card, you can pool your points from the two cards.
-The Freedom Unlimited earns 1.5 points per dollar spent on most purchases, so paired with a Sapphire Reserve, it's a great card to use for purchases that aren't made on travel expenses or dining (the Freedom Unlimited also recently started offering bonus cash back on eligible travel, grocery, and drugstore purchases).
+When you have a premium card like the Sapphire Reserve, Preferred, or Ink Business Preferred® Credit Card, you can pool your points from the two cards.
+The Freedom Unlimited earns at least 1.5 points per dollar spent, so paired with a Sapphire Reserve, it's a great card to use for purchases that aren't made on travel expenses or dining (the Chase Freedom Unlimited® earns 5% back (5x points) on travel purchases made through the Chase Ultimate Rewards travel portal, 3% back (3x points) on drugstores and dining, and 1.5% back (1.5x points) on everything else with no cap.
 Best of all, the card has no annual fee.

-What the experts love: Flat cash-back rate makes it easy to earn rewards without keeping track of bonus categories, you can transfer your points to another Chase card to redeem them for travel at a higher rate, no annual fee
+What the experts love: Flat cash-back rate makes it easy to earn rewards without tracking lots of bonus categories, you can transfer your points to another Chase card to redeem them for travel at a higher rate, no annual fee

 What the experts don't love: One point only equals 1 cent for cash back, to get a better value you'll need to pair it with a Sapphire card.
 "The 1.5% cash-back rate is the standard at this point, but other cards like the Citi Double Cash earn 2% on every purchase.
 If you're looking for a flat-rate card, earn the highest rate you can," says Rathner.